 There’s a “hidden bonus,” though.
 On the heavy double front squat days, you’ll have to do heavy double cleans, too.
 But, as the volume is pretty low (remember, no more than 6 sets total), it should remain manageable.

 Remember what you’re practicing here is the SFG skills.
 Do not modify technique to beat your personal record.
 This is why, for the snatch, I prefer to pause in the lockout.
-I start the rep by pulling the bell down and shoving it back into a deep hinge.
-Then, I explosively reverse the movement and shoot the bell back into the lockout as quickly as I can.
-If you’ve never done this and would like to try, keep in mind that your usual bell will feel much heavier than its nominal weight.
+I start the rep by pulling the kettlebell down and shoving it back into a deep hinge.
+Then, I explosively reverse the movement and shoot the kettlebell back into the lockout as quickly as I can.
+If you’ve never done this and would like to try, keep in mind that your usual kettlebell will feel much heavier than its nominal weight.
 So, start on a lighter side.

 Easy Reg Park: Loads